dnkirill/allstate_capstone/README.md

 * MLP Hyperopt optimization
 * Ensemble training and validation

-Unfortunately, there is no simple answer to how to compute and optimize neural networks in minutes and not to lose some of their important properties.
+Unfortunately, there is no simple answer on how to compute and optimize neural networks in minutes and not to lose some of their desirable properties.
 Nevertheless, some computations are heavy and I came up to the solution to save reviewer's time.
 For all my notebooks which require heavy calculations, I provide the flag `USE_PRETRAINED = True` which uses precalculated models from `./pretrained` directory.
 This can be set to `False` to run all the calculations on your machine.

 It will take up to 2 hours on a reasonably modern PC to complete XGBoost calculations.

 Another option would be to use Amazon AWS instances:

-* `c4.8xlarge` CPU-optimized instance for XGBoost calculations.
+* `c4.8xlarge` CPU optimized instance for XGBoost calculations.
-* `p2.xlarge` GPU-optimized instance for MLP and ensemble calculations.
+* `p2.xlarge` GPU optimized instance for MLP and ensemble calculations.

-Deployment script for Ubuntu instances is provided in `./config` directory of this project.
+Deployment script for Ubuntu instances is provided in `config` directory of this project.

 ## Guide to running this project